joinpursuit/Pursuit-Core-iOS/fundamentals/env-and-tools/README.md

 1. Click the New Account pop-up menu, then choose a type of user. ...
 1. Enter a full name for the new user.

 ### Apple Developer Account

-The free tier Apple developer account enables most of Apple development features except a few including deploying applications to the App Store and configuring Push Remote Notifications.
+The "free tier" Apple developer account enables most of Apple development features except a few (most notably, deploying applications to the App Store and configuring Remote Push Notifications).
 The cost of the Paid membership is $99 per year.
-Sign up and create a developer account [here](https://developer.apple.com/programs/how-it-works/).
+Sign up and create a free developer account [here](https://developer.apple.com/programs/how-it-works/).

 ### Xcode

 If you haven't installed Xcode, proceed to the installation instructions below:

 1. From your Macbook, open the App Store.
-2. Search for *Xcode*.
+1. Search for *Xcode*.
-  	**Note:** Make sure you’re downloading Version 8.
-Do not download Xcode Beta 9 at this point.
+  	**Note:** Make sure you’re downloading Version 10.
+Do not download Xcode Beta 11 at this point in time.
-3. Press ‘Get’ and then ‘Install App’.
+1. Press ‘Get’ and then ‘Install App’.
-4. You will now be prompted to provide your AppleID.
+1. You will now be prompted to provide your AppleID.
 If you do not have one, create one.
-Once you’ve provided a correct AppleID, click Buy.
+Once you’ve provided a correct AppleID, click `Buy`.
 	**Note:** Xcode is free.
 You do not have to make any purchases to download and use Xcode.
-4. When download is complete, open *Xcode* from your Applications folder.
+1. When download is complete, open *Xcode* from your Applications folder.
-5. The first time you open *Xcode* it’ll ask to install some additional components.
+1. The first time you open *Xcode* it will ask to install some additional components.
 Allow it to do so.
-6. Once complete, you should see a “Welcome to Xcode” screen.
+1. Once complete, you should see a “Welcome to Xcode” screen.
-7. Congratulations!
+1. Congratulations!
 You have successfully downloaded and installed Xcode.

 #### Activity:

 Let's see what Xcode's Playgrounds are all about.

 1. Download the [Intro to App Development with Swift](https://itunes.apple.com/us/book/intro-to-app-development-with-swift/id1118575552?mt=11) book and open it in iBooks.
 1. Read the short introductory material and on page 5 "Getting Started" download the project files that go with the course.
 I've linked them [here, too.](https://developer.apple.com/sample-code/swift/downloads/app-dev-curriculum.zip)